vocdoni/docs/docs/architecture/general.md

 + Be 100% transparent, auditable and verifiable
 + Use uncensorable communication channels
 + Ensure that voters from a census can only vote once without revealing anyone's identity
++ Handle tenths of thousands of transactions per second

 Vocdoni defines an open architecture and the protocols to empower large communities to exercise full democracy with the aforementioned guarantees.